The Widow’s Obedience

 Ahab had become king of Israel, the land of the northern tribes.
 He “did evil in the sight of the Lord, more than all who were before him” (1 Kings 16: 30).
-Elijah the prophet, the Tishbite, of Gilead confronted Ahab telling him that there would be a drought: “there shall not be dew or rain these years, except at my word” (1 Kings 17:1).
+Elijah the prophet, the Tishbite, of Gilead, confronted Ahab telling him that there would be a drought: “there shall not be dew or rain these years, except at my word” (1 Kings 17:1).
 Yesterday I told you in my email that it takes one to get the message and so I am continuing this path.

 Then Elijah obeyed the Lord and went and stayed by the Brook Cherith.
 It was here that ravens brought Elijah bread and meat.
 But then, as there had been no rain in the land the brook dried up.
 Then the Lord sent Elijah up north to the region of Sidon.
-You will be amazed of the things God does to get His message across.
+You will be amazed at the things God does to get His message across.
 Please follow along with me and keep your hearts open.
-For now this website is my pulpit and I will use it to minister.
+For now, this website http://www.mysticalorderinc.org is my pulpit and I will use it to minister.

-But Elijah persisted, saying “make me a small cake from it first, and bring it to me; and afterward make some for yourself and your son.”
+But Elijah persisted, saying “make me a small cake from it first, and bring it to me; and afterwards, make some for yourself and your son.”
 As the Word says, the widow went and did as Elijah commanded.
 She made the cake and served Elijah first.
 You see God must be first in your life and everything we do; Here Elijah represents God to the widow.
-The church is poor and representing the widow.
+The church is poor and represents the widow.

 Miraculously, because she obeyed the Lord’s prophet the widow and her household ate for many days.
 “The bin of flour was not used up, nor did the jar of oil run dry, according to the word of the Lord which He spoke by Elijah.”

 And so we now turn to look and the deeper spiritual realities living within the Lord’s Word.
-From the Heavenly Doctrine we learn that Elijah represents the Lord as to the Word.
-We know without doubt that it is the Lord’s Word that teaches us about the Lord and the life we should live.
+From the Heavenly Doctrine, we learn that Elijah represents the Lord as to the Word.
+We know without a doubt that it is the Lord’s Word that teaches us about the Lord and the life we should live.
 I hope you get this understanding of the word.
 It is not what we do but what the word says.
 Ministers must walk in accordance and obedience with the word of God.

 The Lord told His followers “He who eats my flesh and drinks my blood abides in me, and I in him” (John 6: 56).
 However, because they did not understand what the Lord meant, many of His followers turned away.
 When the Lord asked His disciples if they also wanted to go away Peter answered “Lord, to whom shall we go?
 You have the words of eternal life” (John 6: 68).
 Are we going to take a position like Peter this morning?
 To who Lord shall we go.
 Archbishop where shall I go when we are making a difference?
 Archbishop we have come too far now to turn back for the truth has been revealed and the Mystical powers are among us.